Grim office. Morning.

 Vic: We’ve already doubled your in class training and out in the field we’ve given you an additional three months time.
 Look, I’m sorry, the more I think about it, I can’t beat around the bush but—

 Hector: Wait, wait, please.
 Before you fire me.
 I’ve—I don’t even know where to—I might not be the best and I know I’m far from it but I’m trying really hard.
 I don’t want to give up and I don’t want you to give up on me Vic.
 I know I’m not bringing in as much money as the other guys but I’m bringing in some and I’m not a troublemaker, I’m loyal, all I want to do is work and put in my time and make good money.
 I will work longer hours if it means catching up and getting better.
 I’ll start first and end last.
 Just don’t let me go because I, my wife and kids, they—I need to take care of them and this job, when my son sees me coming home, wearing this blue uniform, it may sound stupid to you but I feel like I’m somebody, the way my son looks at me.
-I feel like I’m somebody stinking like shit, sweating, tired, knowing I went to my max another day and when I look at my boy and baby girl, my wife, they are proud of me.
-Shit, I know I’m a little piece of shit, look at me, right?
+I feel like I’m somebody, feeling tired, knowing I went to my max another day and when I look at my boy and baby girl, my wife, they are proud of me.
+I know I’m a little guy, look at me, right?
 But I’ll hit the gym, I’ll do whatever I gotta do to keep my job and make you look at me proud, too.
 Please…

 Hector does his best to remain calm.